d3x0r/STFRPhysics/math/TheNotBang.md

 The bottom row in the above picture, starting from top left and going across, then to the second row; shows if light were emitted somewhere on the left side, and travelled further and further, the total displacment of the space (the right green edge) is progressively longer and longer; which makes for a constant displacement of space that lengthens the wavelength of the photon as it goes on.

+There is an issue, however; doing the calculation as the total sum of all the points, the effecitve displacment of the space offsets the space from the actual displacment source; but,
+1) it's possible that the space is NOT stretched (but then Eddington's experiment fails); 2) space itself would have automatically already 'flowed' (for lack of a better word) around the point appropriately to just be displaced... so I have to run some sort of relation over the graph ; though maybe more advanced math that considers all the peer displacments with the self displacment would work; sorting the points almost works to either draw the closest first (which still gets displaced by the later points), or drawing the closest last (which shoves all the outer ones away from their sources)... maybe it's the average of both sorts?
+(I could really wish I had any other brain to bounce this off of)

+The last image in the sequence above is each point with a very small radius of displacment that shows where the actual locations are, since their net effect is small enough to not displace others very far; compared to the broadend and heightened displacments in the other images.

 # Background